srobo/runbook/docs/competition/team-support/regulations-inspector.md

 # Regulations Inspector

 Before any robot may compete in a match, it must be inspected to ensure that it complies with the game rules.
 Regulations checks are performed by volunteers visiting a team in their pit.
-Teams with earlier matches should be checked firstThe Robot Regulations Checklist ([example][robot-regulations-checklist]) should be used to inspect a robot.
+Teams with earlier matches should be checked first.
+The Robot Regulations Checklist ([example][robot-regulations-checklist]) should be used to inspect a robot.

 !!! warning
     A team should not be regulations checked until they have passed a safety check.
 If a team has not yet passed a safety check, suggest they contact helpdesk immediately.